10 Best Landing Page Ideas to Boost Conversions

 Optimize Page Loading Speed

-Our final landing page idea for boosting conversions in 2021 is to optimize your page loading speeds.
+Our final landing page idea for boosting conversions is to optimize your page loading speeds.

 Over a decade of browsing data has shown that slow page loading times are positively correlated with poor landing page conversion rates; if your landing page takes too long to load, visitors will leave before they ever find out what you have to offer.